uriyashemla/Graphes-In-Python/README.md

 ## Third part
 We compared between this project, Ex2 and NetworkX (data structures for graphs, digraphs, and multigraphs).

-The comparison included the following components:
-1. Correctness check
-2. Comparative test of runtime on scenarios - with an emphasis on algorithms
+The comparison included comparative test of runtime on scenarios - with an emphasis on algorithms

 We compared the following functions: